-Looking For a New Suzuki Equator in your area?
+Looking for a Used Equator in your area?

 Have you driven a 2012 Suzuki Equator?